 The ship has a total of 66 staterooms, including 1 Two-Room Suite, 3 Junior Suites, 7 Singles, 49 Doubles and 6 Triples.
-All staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, glass-shower, wash basin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
-Suites additionally have low table with poufs, double bed, sofabed (3rd person), 2 windows, floor lamps.
+All staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, glass-shower, washbasin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
+Suites additionally have a low table with pouffes, double bed, sofabed (3rd person), 2 windows, floor lamps.
 Quads, Triples and some double cabins are with upper bunk beds.

 Cabin TVs show all-Russian channels, as well as recorded films and cartoons, live views (from a camera installed on the bow), ship security channel (instructions in cases of emergency), ship channel (showing itinerary map and current location).